Joomla Configuration

 Joomla GDPR settings

-May 25, 2018, the GDPR went into effect.
+25 May 2018, the GDPR came into force.
 Probably your mailbox has also been flooded with privacy policy changes from various companies.
-Actually, Joomla was planning to focus on the Joomla 4.x series, but for some Joomla developers a reason to include a new version with new privacy features.
+Actually, Joomla was planning to focus on the Joomla 4.x series, but for some Joomla developers, it was a reason to put in a new version with new privacy features.

 Joomla 3.9 offers three new on GDPR features: